wireapp/integration-docs/docs/Secure App Development Guidelines/security-privacy-basics.md

 Do not store sensitive information in plain files.
 Use hardware backed encryption, like Secure Enclave, for generating and storing cryptographic keys when available.

-If your app is not web-based, ensure that you are using recommendations for the platform it's running on for how to store secrets.
-You should never have an instance in which you are writing a token to disk in plaintext when there is a system keychain or other encryption mechanism available.
+Ensure that you are using recommendations for the platform it's running on for how to store secrets.
+You should never have an instance in which you are writing a token to disk in plaintext when there is a system keychain or other encryption mechanisms available.

 ## Data Minimization & Privacy Principles